 Completion of Form I-9 is a shared responsibility of both the employee and the university.

-- Section #2 must be completed by an I-9 partner, or authorized university representative, on or before the third day of employment.
+- Section #2 must be completed by an I-9 partner, or authorized university representative, within the first three days of employment..
 The employee should provide acceptable documents to complete the I-9.

 - Form I-9 can be completed as soon as, but not before, a job offer has been extended and accepted.